williamandrews2/williamandrews2/README.md

 ## 🚀 About Me

-I'm a passionate developer with a strong foundation in computer science and a keen interest in building practical applications.
-I enjoy exploring new technologies and continuously improving my skills.
+Hi there!
+My name is William, and I'm an aspiring software engineer with a strong foundation in computer science and a passion for building practical applications.
+In addition to my fascination with technology and constant desire to learn more, I also enjoy exploring the automotive world and expanding my knowledge of finance.
+Feel free to check out the links above to learn more about me!

 ---